 After graduating from high school, Keller spent some time searching for himself and found it while working as a dishwasher in a New Orleans restaurant.
-With the encouragement of his mom, he enrolled at the Culinary Institute of America in New York City, working in the city for a while before moving back to his hometown, Sacramento, where he was a sous chef at a small restaurant.
+With the encouragement of his mom, he enrolled at the Culinary Institute of America in Hyde Park, New York, working in New York City for a while before moving back to his hometown, Sacramento, where he was a sous chef at a small restaurant.
 Eventually, a friend--the same one who took credit for his romantic dinner--turned him onto a growing tech company called Google.
 Talk about karma.

 There, he had "unlimited resources and budget," and was at one point opening up a new cafe on campus every six weeks.
 One of those was Cafe 150, named so because it sourced ingredients within a 150-mile radius of Mountain View.
 Keller says Google helped drive the local movement due to the sheer volume of food it was ordering--upwards of $1 million a month in chicken alone.
 Veritable Vegetable is a producer that Google tapped when Keller was there, and its director of sales Karen Salinger says "the local sustainable movement has been growing in the Bay Area for a multiple of reasons."
 Certainly, it didn't hurt that Google's food program was attracting media attention, helping "drive some growth in the Bay Area," she adds.